 A Solo 401(k) isn’t really a distinct type of retirement plan.
 It’s a specific implementation of a qualified employer 401(k) in an owner-only business environment.

 This plan structure has the savings capacity of a true 401(k) plan, while providing you checkbook control over your assets.
-Plus, you can use a Solo 401(k) to invest in anything IRS rules allow.
+Plus, you can use a Safeguard Self-Directed Solo 401(k) to invest in anything IRS rules allow such as real estate, cryptocurrency, venture capital, etc.

 Not only that, but a Solo 401(k) has a retirement plan structure that’s easy to manage. with limited reporting requirements in comparison to larger employer plans.